 How to Communicate UX to Gain Buy-in and Ensure the Success of a Project

-Miscommunication has a long history.
+Miscommunication has a long history and that includes how to communicate UX.
 And, unless you’re Michelangelo, you most likely would rather avoid your nonchalant designs achieving widespread fame.

 Unfortunately, fate has its ways, and as a UX designer you probably see yourself as a misunderstood creative genius.
 You’re on the same wavelength as your fellow UX designers, but communicating the design outside and getting buy-in from product owners and business stakeholders is a completely different story.

-In this blog post we’d like to take a closer look at what communication challenges you face as a UX designer.
+In this blog post we’d like to take a closer look at how to communicate UX.
 We’ll also discuss ways to help you avert communication pitfalls.

 Trap #1 – The product owner.
 How to marry divergent viewpoints